-Application of criteria The authors determine whether or not loot boxes constitute gambling by utilizing Griffiths (1995) criteria.
+The authors determine whether or not loot boxes constitute gambling by utilizing Griffiths (1995) criteria.
 Whilst these criteria have been widely used, it is difficult to use them to differentiate between what constitutes an in-game gambling mechanism and what constitutes the use of randomized rewards.
 For example, using the Griffiths (1995) criteria, it is unclear how the characteristics of loot boxes differ from the random rewards in a host of chance based games (e.g., baseball, Magic the Gathering, or Pokémon).
 If the authors aim to understand the unique features of loot boxes within video games and how they may or may not constitute gambling, they need to first demonstrate how the integration of loot boxes is not simply just an extension of the chance based play mechanics that have been evident in video games (and other chance based analog games) for decades.

 Looking bigger picture, as it has been widely publicized, the World Heath Organization has included gaming disorder in their latest version of its disease classification menu.
 Many experts have described the decision to class gaming addiction as a mental health disorder as “premature” and based on “moral panic” more than hard science .
 Putting this hotly disputed debate aside, it may be time to pose the question whether it is out-dated to consider games through a gambling paradigm rather than the developing arena of video game analysis?

-Are we talking about loot boxes; or are we talking about secondary markets?
 There is conceptual confusion here - on the one hand, the authors argue that the definition of gambling should be broadened to include loot boxes; yet they focus much of their argument the existence of secondary markets to generate a classic “cash out” definition of gambling.
 Concerns of secondary markets (e.g., “third-party” websites) are not unique to the loot box controversy – they are not the silver bullet that mean loot boxes are gambling in contrast to a myriad of other in-game mechanics found in video games.

-No countervailing consideration The methodology utilized within lacks systematic rigor as the authors fail to explore any countervailing considerations as to why games may not satisfy the Griffiths (1995) criteria.
+The methodology utilized within lacks systematic rigor as the authors fail to explore any countervailing considerations as to why games may not satisfy the Griffiths (1995) criteria.
 Without this, their methodology is a simple box checking exercise rather than a true analysis of each particular game.

-Concluding Thoughts As debates surrounding the use of loot boxes continue to unravel across the globe, we must stay up-to-date with the latest research about their uses and implications, especially among younger players.
+As debates surrounding the use of loot boxes continue to unravel across the globe, we must stay up-to-date with the latest research about their uses and implications, especially among younger players.
 However, the analysis by Drummond and Sauer is being interpreted as scientific evidence that loot boxes constitute gambling and need to be regulated.
 The limitations of this paper cannot be understated.
 An analysis of a small handful of video games against out-dated and vague criteria does not constitute scientific evidence.

 The repercussions of publishing an unsystematic and under-referenced article such as this one in a well regarded scientific journal cannot be understated.
 Shortly after publication, Senator Jordan Steele-John of the Australian Greens Party used this article as evidence to justify an inquiry into loot boxes in the Australian senate.
 Specifically, he presented a motion pertaining to the use of loot boxes in video games, whether they constitute gambling and whether they are appropriate for younger audiences.
-In supporting the motion in the Senate he said “(ii) that a paper published in Nature Human Behaviour on 18 June 2018, entitled ‘Video game loot boxes are psychologically akin to gambling,’ recommended that games that use loot boxes ‘appear to meet both the psychological and legal definitions of gambling’ and that ‘ratings agencies and gambling regulatory bodies [should] consider restricting access to people of legal gambling age.’”
+In supporting the motion in the Senate he said “(ii) that a paper published in Nature Human Behavior on 18 June 2018, entitled ‘Video game loot boxes are psychologically akin to gambling,’ recommended that games that use loot boxes ‘appear to meet both the psychological and legal definitions of gambling’ and that ‘ratings agencies and gambling regulatory bodies [should] consider restricting access to people of legal gambling age.’”
 The motion was supported unanimously by the Senate with no debate or vote required.
 The Senate has referred the matter to the Environment and Communications References Committee for inquiry and report by 17 September 2018.

 Without maintaining rigorous standards, articles such this may promulgate moral panic rather than balanced discussion of video games.
 Future research in this area should be more systematic in their analyses, including the assessment of a wider range of video games (across genre) and consideration for different types of loot boxes (strategic verse cosmetic).
-It is suggested that researchers in this area should begin to consider developing new comparison criteria all together in fitting with our fast changing conceptualisation of video games and their associated risks - Griffiths’ (1995) criteria was a ground-breaking step in assessment of generalized gambling behaviour; but we should avoid doing it disservice through haphazard application to the study of loot boxes in video games.
+It is suggested that researchers in this area should begin to consider developing new comparison criteria all together in fitting with our fast changing conceptualization of video games and their associated risks - Griffiths’ (1995) criteria was a ground-breaking step in assessment of generalized gambling behavior; but we should avoid doing it disservice through haphazard application to the study of loot boxes in video games.